mqvlm/mqvlm.github.io/_posts/2013-01-15-start-bloggin.md

 ---
 layout: blog
-title: Here is the title of the post
+title: hola otra vez, o algo así
 category: blog
 tags: [tags for the post, is here]
-summary: Here is a summary of the post
+summary: Qué difícil que es [volver a] empezar, pero bueno, ahí va.
-image: /images/blog/blogging-again.png
+image: /images/blog/post1.png
 ---

 This is a template with masonry to get the theme